yihe-61wu/MINERVA/README.md

 # MINERVA
-A Python implementation of MINERVA, a memory system developed since 1980s by Hintzman, coworkers and followers.
+A Python implementation of MINERVA 2, a memory system developed since 1980s by Hintzman, coworkers and followers.